adyitz/Analyst_BA_Case_Study/Case_Study.md

        * Some Tips: We have previously analyzed the historical sales data and observed two items worth noting:
            * New accounts take about a year to season and fully utilize the modules they are subscribed to.
            * Even though we have clients that are in the Research industry, we have never historically marketed to Research firms the past (i.e. Customer_Type = Research).
-           * Feel free to make additional data exclusions if you determine it is appropriate.
-Please describe the exclusions and your thought process.
+           * For purposes of building a model (section 3), feel free to make additional data exclusions if you determine it is appropriate.
+If any exclusions are included, please describe those additional exclusions and your rationale for exclusion.
     - b) Build a model you can use to provide a business recommendation for the following scenario:
        * The Leadership team would like to launch three new products.
 Please assume:
          * All products must launch.